scottgigante/haplotyped-methylome/README.md

 For the standard workflow, `snakemake` will download all the necessary files.

-If you wish to avoid running `nanopolish` on the raw read data, you can download these files from our website and stoe them in the following directory structure.
+If you wish to avoid running `nanopolish` on the raw read data, you can download these files from our website and store them in the following directory structure.

 ```
 +── README.md